byu-cpe/ComputingBootCamp/docs/_selfpaced/15_symbiflowexamples.md

 type: fpga_opensource
 ---

-Not sure we want this.
-Has been in flux the past few months.
-But, is sort of the only it does provide an end-to-end flow: Verilog --> yosys/vpr --> bitstream.
+This is useful because it provides and illustrates an end-to-end flow: Verilog --> yosys/vpr --> bitstream.

 One of the goals of the Symbiflow project is to get a complete Verilog-to-Bitstream CAD tool flow out to users.
 This can now be found at https://github.com/symbiflow/symbiflow-examples with three example circuits (and they are not necessarily toy circuits!).